ECT (Electro-convulsive therapy)

 tried, but have not helped

 - you have found ECT helpful in the past

 - your life is in danger because you are not

 - you are seriously considering suicide.

-Q What are the side effects of
+Q What are the side-effects of ECT?

-cause a number of side-effects.
-Some of these are mild and some are
+side-effects.
+Some of these are mild and some are more severe.

 muzzy-headed and generally out of sorts, or even a bit sick.
 Some